JHU-PL-Lab/www-fpse/basic-ocaml.md

    | None -> failwith "This should never happen, we divided by 2";;
 - : int = 9
 ```
-* This shows how OCaml lets us *destruct* option types, via the `match` syntax.
+* This shows how OCaml lets us *destruct* option values, via the `match` syntax.
 * `match` is similar to `switch` in C/Java/.. but is much more flexible in OCaml
 * The LHS in OCaml can be a general pattern which binds variables (the `i` here), etc
 * Note that we turned `None` into a runtime exception via `failwith`.

 #### Result

-An "even nicer" version of the above would be to use the `result` type, which is very similar to option but is specialized just for error handling.
+An "even nicer" version of the above would be to use the `result` type, which is very similar to `option` but is specialized just for error handling.

 ```ocaml
 # let nicer_div m n = if n = 0 then Error "Divide by zero" else Ok (m / n);;